By Will Collette

 To see this video on YouTube: https://www.youtube.com/watch?v=DhmdyQdu96M

-It will appear just above the horizon in the west southwest at precisely 8:53 PM, will reach a maximum elevation of 44 degrees and disappear in the northeastern sky.
+It will appear 10 degrees above the northwestern horizon at precisely 9:55, will rise to a maximum elevation of 61 degrees, and disappear in the eastern horizon.

 It's a lovely sight, quiet and majestic, and a reminder of the role science plays in our lives.